ChiragChauhan4579/Wild-Blueberry-MLOps/README.md

 ## Adding DVC pipeline

 Few arguments to look at before running.
-* he -n switch gives the stage a name.
+* The -n switch gives the stage a name.
 * The -d switch passes the dependencies to the command.
 * The -o switch defines the outputs of the command.
 * The -M switch defines the metrics of the command